Parking for motorcycles

 Trades permits can be used for parking free of charge in public parking and shared use parking places without any time restriction and in residents’ parking places between the hours of 9am and 4.30pm Monday to Saturday and 12.30pm to 4.30pm on Sundays in all of Edinburgh’s controlled parking zones.

 There are no spaces in the city centre for vehicles with caravans or trailers.
 A parking ticket can be issued to vehicles parking in public parking places whilst towing a trailer.

 If you turn your engine off while your vehicle is not moving you will help to make Edinburgh a healthier, cleaner city.
-Environmental Wardens can issue a fine of £20 or report a driver to the Procurator Fiscal if they don't switch off their engine when asked to.
+Street Enforcement Officers can issue a Fixed Penalty Notice of £20 or report a driver to the Procurator Fiscal if they don't switch off their engine when asked to.